 Our office will provide you with specific instructions which outline exactly what to do before and on the day of surgery.
 It will detail anesthesia use during your procedure, as well as post-operative care, including a follow-up appointment.

-What Can I Expect the Day of the Procedure?
+What Can I Expect the Day of the Ear Surgery?

 Once you have arrived to the office for your procedure, you will be given local or general anesthesia.
 Your doctor will recommend the option best for you depending on the specifics of your procedure.